Guiana dolphin

-The Guiana dolphin (Sotalia guianensis), also known as the estuarine dolphin or costero, is a dolphin found in the coastal waters to the north and east of South America, and east of Central America.
+The Guiana dolphin (Sotalia guianensis), also known as the estuarine dolphin or costero, is a dolphin found in the coastal and estuary waters to the north and east of South America, and east of Central America.
 It is a member of the oceanic dolphin family (Delphinidae).
-It can live in both saltwater and freshwater.

-Etymology
+English name

-During its 2008 Annual Meeting in Santiago, Chile, as proposed by Flores et al. (2008), the Scientific Committee of the International Whaling Commission (IWC) endorsed ‘Guiana dolphin’ as the common English name for (Sotalia guianensis) in its IWC List of Recognized Cetacean Species (LRCS).
-Furthermore, the common name "Guiana dolphin" has been suggested by Flores and colleagues.
+During its 2008 Annual Meeting in Santiago, Chile, as proposed by Flores et al. (2008), the Scientific Committee of the International Whaling Commission (IWC) endorsed "Guiana dolphin" as the common English name for (Sotalia guianensis) in its IWC List of Recognized Cetacean Species (LRCS).
+Following this endorsement, Flores and colleagues also made the case for the adoption of the English name in the Latin American Journal of Aquatic Mammals.

 Description

-The Guiana dolphin (Sotalia guianensis) is frequently described as looking similar to the bottlenose dolphin.
-However, it is typically smaller, at only up to 2.1 m (6.9 ft) in length.
-The dolphin is coloured light to bluish grey on its back and sides.
+The Guiana dolphin is frequently described as similar to the bottlenose dolphin in appearance, but it is typically smaller, at only up to 2.1 m (6.9 ft) in length.
+Individuals are light to bluish grey in coloration on their back and sides.
 The ventral region is light grey.
 The dorsal fin is typically slightly hooked, with a triangular shape.
 The beak is well-defined and of moderate length.

-Guiana dolphins are very inconspicuous, and they do not bow ride on boats and normally swim away from them.
+The Guiana dolphin is very similar in appearance to the closely related Tucuxi (Sotalia fluviatilis) with most differences only apparent in skull shape and body size.
+The Guiana dolphin is the larger of two at a maximum mass of 121 kilograms versus 53 kilograms for the tucuxi.

-Researchers have recently shown that the costero has an electroreceptive sense, and speculate this may also be the case for other odontocetes.
+Researchers have recently shown that the Guiana dolphin has an electroreceptive sense, and speculate this may also be the case for other odontocetes.